mjkleinman/jekyll-now/about.md

 permalink: /about/
 ---

-I'm a PhD candidate at UCLA, with a focus on machine learning and neural computation.
+I'm a PhD candidate at UCLA with a focus on machine learning and neural computation, advised by [Jonathan Kao](https://seas.ucla.edu/~kao/index.html).
 I’m also an International Master in chess.

 ### Contact me